-In a major development, on January 4, 2008, the Supreme Court granted review in Plains Commerce Bank v.
-Long Family Land and Cattle Company, No. 07-411, to review a decision by the U.S. Court of Appeals for the Eighth Circuit which held that the Cheyenne River Sioux Tribal Court has jurisdiction over claims by tribal members against a non-Indian bank doing business on the reservation.
+On April 14, 2008, the Supreme Court heard oral arguments in Plains Commerce Bank v.
+Long Family Land and Cattle Company, a case involving a challenge to the jurisdiction of Cheyenne River Sioux Tribal Court over claims by tribal members against a non-Indian bank doing business on the reservation.
 The question presented by the petitioner, Plains Commerce Bank, is: "Whether Indian tribal courts have subject matter jurisdiction to adjudicate civil tort claims as an 'other means' of regulating the conduct of a nonmember bank owning fee-land on a reservation that entered into a private commercial agreement with a member owned corporation."
 Throughout the proceeding in the federal courts, the Bank has only challenged the tribal court's jurisdiction over the discrimination (tort) claim, leaving the breach of contract and bad faith claims unchallenged.
-NARF is representing the Long family as pro-bono co-counsel before the Supreme Court and the Project is working with co-counsel in the preparation of the merits brief.
-The Project is also working with the attorneys representing the Cheyenne River Sioux Tribe and others to develop a tribal amicus brief strategy in support of affirming tribal court jurisdiction.
-The Bank's opening brief is due on February 14, 2008, and the Long family's response brief is due March 12, 2008.
-Oral arguments will be heard on April 14, 2008.